VerifyTests/Verify/docs/naming.md

 ## UniqueFor

-UniqueFor allows for one ore more delimiters to be added to the file name.
+UniqueFor allows for one or more delimiters to be added to the file name.

 <!-- snippet: UniqueForSample -->
 <a id='snippet-uniqueforsample'/></a>